Road Racing - Monster Energy / Yamaha Extended Service / Graves / Yamaha Team

 Rider Profile - JD Beach #95

-JD had the big Number One plate emblazoned on his Yamalube/Y.E.S./Graves/Yamaha R6 in 2016, telling the world that he was the defending MotoAmerica Supersport Champ.
-And, he lived up to his advance billing all season long, winning eight races on the season, which were the most victories of anyone competing in the class.
+JD had the big Number One plate emblazoned on his Yamalube/Y.E.S./Graves/Yamaha R6 in 2016 as the defending MotoAmerica Supersport Champ.
+Riding like a true champion, he won eight races that season, the most victories of anyone competing in the class.
 The 2016 Championship came down to the final race of the season at New Jersey Motorsports Park, and JD narrowly missed out on back-to back titles, finishing the season as runner-up to his teammate Garrett by a scant four points.

 JD joined the Yamaha Extended Service/Monster Energy/Graves/Yamaha team in 2014 and notched four AMA Pro Daytona SportBike podium finishes on his way to finishing fourth in the Championship.

 In 2013, JD’s second year with RoadRace Factory/Yamaha, he finished fourth in the 2013 AMA Pro Daytona SportBike final points standings with 11 top fives and 7 podiums on the year.

 JD competed in AMA Pro Daytona SportBike in 2012, aboard a RoadRace Factory/Yamaha R6, where he earned 17 top-10 finishes in 19 races and finished 6th in the standings.
 He finished 8th in the AMA Pro Flat Track Expert Singles points standings, with his best race result being a 4th in Peoria, Illinois.
 He also raced in five AMA Pro Flat Track Expert Twins events, earning one pole position and two top-5 finishes.